 Styling tip: Outfitting your home on a budget is no easy feat, but before you impulsively buy a towel set or soap dish, take a closer look at how the item is made.
 Quality pieces will age well with time, proving in some cases to be a smarter long-term purchase.

-A far cry from the sterile, minimalistic hotels that dot the world, Paris's Hôtel Henriette make guests feel more like family than visitors, thanks to its lovingly styled interior.
+A far cry from the sterile, minimalistic hotels that dot the world, Paris's Hôtel Henriette makes guests feel more like family than visitors, thanks to its lovingly styled interior.
 Beloved by those with an eye for design looking for a temporary place to call home, each room exudes personality thanks to antique finds.

 It's no wonder PFW attendees have their sights set on this hotel.
 Vanessa Scoffier, the creative behind the redesign of the 30-year-old hotel, is a former fashion editor herself.
 Scoffier spent 15 months scouring Paris's famous flea markets to adorn the hotel with vintage finds, including salvaged doors remodeled as headboards and chairs.